DhanviDeepakraj/Hotel-Management-Platform/README.md

 ## 📄 Project Report

-A detailed project report containing Application Screenshots, PostgreSQL Testing Queries, Database Design and other details is available in the repository
+A detailed project report containing Application Screenshots, PostgreSQL Testing Queries, Database Design and other details is available in the repository as 'Hotel Management Platform Report'